canonical/rust-best-practices/best-practices.md

   Remember: [thesaurus.com][thesaurus] and [dictionary.com][dictionary] are your friends!
 - **comprise correct words**—if there is any disagreement over the implications of chosen words, then there will be some reader who gets the wrong idea.
   It’s better to spend more time discussing internally than to confuse a user.
-  (Example: in Starlark, a 20-minute discussion was needed on the choice between `NOT_SAFE` vs `UNSAFE` as an empty value of a set of safety flags, where each flag had a name like `FOO_SAFE`.) **be unified**—there should be one and only one name for concepts used.
+  (Example: we once had a 20-minute discussion on the choice between `NOT_SAFE` vs `UNSAFE` as an empty value for a set of safety flags, where each flag had a name like `FOO_SAFE`.)
+- **be unified**—there should be one and only one name for concepts used.
   If more are used haphazardly, it implies a difference where there is none and thus muddies the water.
 - **avoid including types**—type names should be omitted unless required to discriminate between two variables of different types which roughly hold the same value.
   Some examples: in a finder function `needleStr` and `haystackStr` can be more concisely expressed as `needle` and `haystack`.